 Read hay statistics and data about the South West Western Australia region.

-- It was a dry week in south west Western Australia this week with no rainfall recorded.
+- It was a dry week in southwest Western Australia with no rainfall recorded.

-- The domestic demand for hay remains quiet.
-A lot of farmers have grown their own feed and it is postulated they are using this before buying any feed.
+- The demand for feed has started to pick up.
+Some farmers are trying to secure feed supplies.
 There is limited carryover from previous seasons as most of this has moved to the eastern states.

 - Lucerne hay: +/-$0 ($450 to $490).
 Prices remain steady this week.